kikoalbiol/IFICNagios/README.md

 Inspired in MACNagios

+(From original)
 Have you ever wished that you could just look at the top right corner of your Mac desktop and see a little icon and a number that indicated how your servers were doing?
 And if something went wrong, get a little message in your notification center that says what happened?

-Wish no more, my friend - IFICNagios is just that ~~and more~~!
+(Now)
+Every Service is classified as a single object and is it possible to improve adding commands as methods.

+In the implementation some of this commands are transfered to a WEB Browser going directly with the NAGIOS installation

 Installation - Client
 =====================